GuySmithFerrier/NCLDR/README.md

 What is still to do:-
 * In general the main part of NCLDR that is currently missing is a layer of intelligence on top of the data that makes the data valuable.
+* Documentation.
+At present the source code includes XML code comments but there is no documentation beyond this.

 ##NCLDR Videos